 - Easy to propagate — but not invasive

 - Low inputs (fertilizer, water, etc)

 - Provide shade in summer

 - Block wind in winter

 - Provide other ecosystem services (examples)

 - Erosion control

 - Host for pollinators

 - Invasives: Plants that are invasive or otherwise harmful to the local environment should not be used.
-Information about invasive plants, including state-by-state guides for the United States, are available at the National Arboretum.
+Information about invasive plants, including state-by-state guides for the United States, are available here.

 - Quarantines: Transfer of plant material is regulated to prevent transfer of insects, pests and diseases.
 Regulations differ by state and country.
 Open Source PlantsTM involves the local sharing of plants, so transfer across state or country lines is unnecessary.
 In those cases where transfer across state or country lines is contemplated see APHIS for more information.